-The Science Peer Mentoring Program matches you with a senior science student who can help you get settled in and make new friends as you begin your studies.
+Our Science Peer Mentoring Program matches you with a senior Science student who can help you get settled in and make friends as you begin your studies.

 The six-week program provides you with opportunities to meet like-minded fellow students in a social setting.